 We all have the ability to choose.
 Some people will suffer anxiety or depression in response to life, some individuals will become high achievers, others will just give up, some will get very sick and some will overcome.
 We are all different, and we all think, feel and choose differently.

-We make decisions to react and do things with our minds our ability to think and feel and choose.
 Our brains do what our minds tell them to do.
 A guiding principle of the mind-brain connection is that the mind is separate from the brain and the mind changes the brain.
 We literally have the power to create matter out of mind.
 We have the power to create our realities.
 We also have the power to move on from the past and reach our full potential, regardless of what life has thrown in our way.

-When people lack love in whatever form, they can develop toxic thinking patterns.
+As mentioned above, when people lack love in whatever form, they can develop toxic thinking patterns.
 These toxic thoughts are not harmless because thoughts are the roots of words and actions: what we say and do was first a thought, and whatever we think about the most grows—it becomes our “addiction”.

 Thoughts are real things, which occupy mental real estate.
 Unchecked toxic thinking causes brain damage and upsets the electrical chemical and quantum balance of the brain.
 Yet this does not happen overnight.
 Research shows that it takes a minimum of 7-minutes a day, over 21-days, to build a long-term memory, and at least a further 42 days to build this memory into a habit.
 For an action to take place it had at least 63 days of thought-building behind it.
 For example, spending most of a day in bitterness, anger and unforgiveness, focusing on toxic content like video games that numb you to killing, and reading and thinking about material that deals with death themes and so on can create tremendous distortions in the mind, which can result in destructive behaviors.
-These may start as small things like aggressively squashing a bug to hurting animals, and gradually expand to killing people or self-harm.
+These may start as small things, like aggressively squashing a bug to hurting animals, and gradually expand to killing people or self-harm.